rikedyp/APLPhys/README.md

 The code is available as Dyalog [\]Link](https://github.com/dyalog/link)-able .apl* files.

 ### Documentation
+The overall project will be documented on the [wiki](https://github.com/rikedyp/APLPhys/wiki)

-The code will be explained in a series of Jupyter notebooks which can be read here on GitHub, using [nbviewer](https://nbviewer.jupyter.org/) or with a Jupyter installation with the [Dyalog Jupyter kernel](https://github.com/Dyalog/dyalog-jupyter-kernel).
-These will reside in the [Jupyter] folder.
+Individual code examples will be explained in a series of Jupyter notebooks which can be read here on GitHub, using [nbviewer](https://nbviewer.jupyter.org/) or with a Jupyter installation with the [Dyalog Jupyter kernel](https://github.com/Dyalog/dyalog-jupyter-kernel).
+These will reside in the [Jupyter](#) folder.

 ### Audience
 We hope that this project will appeal to physical science, computing and mathematics students and teachers; researchers in physics and materials science, and those using molecular dynamics in particular; and of course the APL and array programming communities.